ziorufus/machinelinking-api-client/README.md

 This repo provides the official Java client for the [MachineLinking](http://machinelinking.com/) API.

+# Run tests

+Before running tests please obtains a ML APP ID and KEY by registering at https://machinelinking.3scale.net/login .
+Then either replace the APP ID and Key in

+   com.machinelinking.api.client.TestConstants

+or set it as system properties while running Maven:

+   mvn -Dml.app.id=0ccb23d8 -Dml.app.key=8b09c08d07661be74c7b5171a4a4f1bd clean test

 # Include with Maven

 1 - Include a custom repository (hosted by GitHub).